foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 # The Manifest Format

-The `snfoundry.toml` file, present in each package, is called its manifest.
-This file allows you to specify sncast settings.
-It is written in the [TOML](https://toml.io/) format.
+The `snfoundry.toml` contains the project's manifest and allows specifying sncast settings.
 It contains metadata needed to configure sncast settings and should be placed in the root of your project.
 If `snfoundry.toml` is not found in the root directory, sncast will look in all parent directories.
 If it is not found, default values will be used.